SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/custom-questions.md

 * __Lookup Secondary Value Field__ - This is required if using the Lookup Object feature.
 The API name for the field to land manual, registrant inputs when the registrant opts out of looking up a record.
 * __Lookup Secondary Input Link Text__ - The link text that invites a user not to use the record lookup but rather fill in a value manually.
 * __Lookup Secondary Input Question__ - If the lookup query is opted out of these instructions will appear below a blank text box for manual entry.

+#Troubleshooting
+* __Receive error message__ "Question setup issue(s): Map to field: Field Your_Custom_Field__c is not accessible by guest user.Map To Field: Field Your_Custom_Field__c is not accessible by guest user.
+Solution:  Give guest user edit access to field.
+See [Troubleshooting](https://github.com/SFDO-Community-Sprints/summit-events-app-documentation/blob/main/docs/Getting-Started/troubleshoot.md} for details on guest user access.